IoT4Env/WorkAutomation/README.md

 The project with the up-written specification can be found in the main branch of this repository.
 Future versions of the project will be developed on a separated branch, adding more dinamicity and usability for all potentials StakeHolders that might want to use this SoftWare.

+For further information about development of this repository, please refer to the WIKI associated with it.